chicks-net/presentation-notes/README.md

 Notes, links, and citations for presentations, videos, etc.

+## 2026

+- [Quick intro to Using just to speed development](./just-quick) is very early in draft form.
+- what is next?

 ## 2025

-- [Quick into to Using just to speed development](./just-quick) is very early in draft form.
 - [fini-coredns-example](./fini-coredns-example)
-- maybe more???

 ## 2024